BrainardLab/MatlabJobSupport/README.md

   - setting the LD_PRELOAD environment variable to make sure that Matlab runs with up-to-date C/C++ libs

 # Out of Scope
 I hope that this project will help with wrangling dependencies and syntax required to run batch, distributed, and test jobs!
 But this project can't do it all.
-Somethings will still be out of scope for this project.
+Configuring things like external machines and services will still be up to the user -- especially when they require billing and secret credentials.

+For example:
-## AWS learning and account config
+ - AWS account

-## Kubernetes learning and account config
+ - AWS Command Line Interface `aws`
+ - Kubernetes Cluster
+ - Kubernetes command line client `kubectl`
+ - etc.